Implementation:

 Impact:

 Summative assessment takes place at the end of each unit and children’s progress and attainment are discussed by teachers, leaders and parents.
-Termly PUMA assessments are used to support teacher assessment judgements as well as the 'Interim Assessment Framework' for Year 2 and Year 6.
+Termly NTS and on-going White Rose assessments are used to support teacher assessment judgements as well as the 'Interim Assessment Framework' for Year 2 and Year 6.
 Formative assessment takes place on a daily basis and teachers adjust planning accordingly to meet the needs of their class.
 In addition, we place a strong emphasis on the power of questioning: this enables us both to explore topics together as a class as well as verbally develop reasoning skills during our lessons.
 Leaders monitor the effectiveness of teaching frequently through a rigorous monitoring schedule.

 Impact - Assessment